offmywave011/masterconcrete/Getting-started.md

-All following steps are assuming that you're using Gradle as a build tool.
-It is also possible to use it with Maven, but you should adjust steps accordingly.
+All of the following steps are assuming that you are using Gradle as a build tool.
+It is also possible to use it with Maven, but you should adjust the steps accordingly.

 ## Dependencies

-Scanbot SDK is distributed through our private repository which you should specify in your `build.gradle`:
+The Scanbot SDK is distributed through our private repository which you should specify in your `build.gradle`:

     repositories {
         jcenter()